 5-10 minute walk from JR Komagome Station.

-This landscape garden used to be a part of the property of a merchant in the Edo Period (1603-1868), then bought by a founder of the Mitsubishi group, who turned the property into a garden to entertain guests.
+Located in a quiet neighborhood of Kiyosumi Shirakawa, this landscape garden used to be a part of the property of a merchant in the Edo Period (1603-1868), then bought by a founder of the Mitsubishi group, who turned the property into a garden to entertain guests.
 The garden was donated to the city of Tokyo, and opened to the public in 1932.

 The highlight of the garden is a large artificial pond and the stepping stones.
 If you look into the water from the stepping stones, you will find some fish and turtles.
 By the pond, there is the teahouse style restaurant where you can enjoy traditional Japanese cuisine with reservations in advance.